adearya/learn-vue3-composition-api/README.md

 <h3 align="center">Learn Vue3 Composition API</h3>
     <p align="center">
-        I created this project as a hands-on approach to learning the Vue 3 Composition API, focusing on core concepts without additional styling or UI elements.
+        I created this project as a way to practice Vue 3 Composition API concepts in the most minimal and distraction-free environment.
     </p>
 </div>